 - The committee determines if the student is ready to present the thesis for final defense. - The student may be required to complete additional data collection, analysis, or other development prior to final defense. - In collaboration with the advisor/committee chair, the date, time, and location of the final defense will be scheduled at least 1 month in advance.
-If a conference room or audio-visual equipment is needed, the student must contact the IDM Student Services Specialist in advance of the meeting to reserve the room and/or equipment. - Copies of the thesis will be made by the student and delivered to the office of all committee members 2 weeks prior to the date of the defense.
-The advance submission of the document must be a full 2 weeks excluding any holidays or semester breaks and fit within the schedules of participating committee faculty. - The committee will conduct a final examination on the Masters' thesis after the defense. - Per school-wide essay/thesis completion policy, only the Program Director can request an extension to complete work on the thesis/essay.
+If a conference room or audio-visual equipment is needed, the student must contact the IDM Student Services Specialist in advance of the meeting to reserve the room and/or equipment. - Copies of the thesis will be made by the student and delivered by email to all committee members 2 weeks prior to the date of the defense.
+The advance submission of the document must be a full 2 weeks excluding any holidays or semester breaks and fit within the schedules of participating committee faculty. - Students are expected to prepare a PowerPoint presentation of their thesis defense, which must be submitted to their thesis/essay advisor for approval before the defense. - The committee will conduct a final examination on the thesis after the defense. - Per school-wide essay/thesis completion policy, only the Program Director can request an extension to complete work on the thesis/essay.
 Pitt Public Health Student Affairs will not grant extensions directly in response to student or advisor requests.
-Please read more about this policy here